-I reported this epiphany to my AA group during my turn to speak, that maybe I’m not terribly different from the pipe thief and maybe this feeling was guilt for saving my life instead of hers.
+I reported this epiphany to my AA group during my turn to speak, that maybe I’m not terribly different from the pipe thief, that maybe what I feel is survivor’s guilt.
 The meeting that night was populated mostly by the young women from the halfway house down the street.
 When I looked up at their faces after speaking, most of the participants stared at the floor chewing gum or picked at scabs on their arm.
 I was glad I said it anyway.

 For Christmas we selected ten of our loneliest seniors from our caseloads and wrote wish lists, no durable medical equipment allowed.
 Do-gooders in the community picked cardboard ornaments off a Christmas tree containing vague demographics with gift suggestions and then bought presents.
 Our agency let us wear jeans on gift-delivery days, Santa hats and Steelers gear encouraged, and we crowded into each other’s cars to distribute gifts.
 I didn’t say much, but we laughed because my coworkers were funny.
 We sprinkled salty sand up slick porches and handed over wrapped packages containing hideous floral potholders or Steelers beach towels.
 A sort of tinkling danced in my stomach, and maybe that feeling was called delight.

 For Tiny, I asked for wool socks and warm gloves.
 He rode the bus during snowy months, but I worried about him, wading down his hill through the snow.
 I watched for him whenever I drove around town, marching his ass across the city—as Tiny said—to cut hair because Social Security paid out jack shit.